therealcyberlord/UNETR-mini/README.md

 **Xingyu:**
 - Conceptualized and formulated the research idea
-- Designed and implemented the novel distillation loss training loop
+- Designed and implemented the distillation loss training loop

 **Matt:**
-- Developed a robust dataset subsampling technique to curate high-quality training data
+- Developed a dataset subsampling technique to curate high-quality training data
 - Orchestrated precise computational cost analysis by determining FLOPs for model benchmarking

 **Sakshi:**
-- Conducted comprehensive experiments across various model configurations and hyperparameters
+- Conducted experiments across various model configurations and hyperparameters
 - Visualized and analyzed results from experiments